This sweet tale begins in America where the iced tea we know and love today was born!

-A seasoned tea drinker can easily tell you about the origins of the traditional cup of tea.
+Any expert tea drinker could tell you about the origins of traditional cuppas.
 British influence has seen black blends like English Breakfast and Earl Grey become commonplace in every cafe, restaurant and home in Australia.
 But what about the origins of the iced alternative?
-In our latest article, we explore the history of fresh, often fruity iced tea.
+In this Tea Journal entry, we explore the tale behind this fresh, often fruity iced tea.

-At The Tea Centre, our Fruit Infusions make a delicious, healthy iced tea.
+At The Tea Centre, our fruit tisanes make for a delicious, healthy icy tea.
 These versatile, caffeine-free blends are perfect for children and adults to drink any time of the day.
 Our fruit infusions (not to mention our limited edition Maté Mojito and Lemon Granita blends) are also packed with vitamins and antioxidants to keep you healthy in the warmer months.
 What’s not to love?

 Once you have your infusion of choice, you’re ready to brew.
 We suggest using one of the following iced tea jugs to ensure you perfect the preparation.
 The tea needs to cool in the fridge overnight, so if you’re entertaining we suggest brewing the tea the night before using an iced tea jug.

-Serve your Fruit Infusion with plenty of fresh fruit.
-This not only adds intensity to the flavour, it also makes your jug of tea the perfect centrepiece for a food laden table.
+Serve your iced tea with plenty of fresh fruit.
+This not only adds intensity to the flavour but also makes your jug of tea the perfect centrepiece for a food-laden table.
 Use the ingredients list on the back of the pack to help you choose which fruit will work best with your chosen infusion.

 Drink and enjoy!